darinz/DL/04_Training_Techniques/02_normalization_techniques.md

         return x
 ```

-> **Try it yourself!**
+> **Code Walkthrough:**
+> - BatchNorm layers are placed after convolutional or linear layers and before activation functions.
-> Remove BatchNorm layers from the above network and compare training speed and final accuracy.
+> - This helps stabilize the distribution of activations throughout the network, improving training speed and performance.

 ### Best Practices